 Chigomezyo Ngwira, NASA Goddard Space Flight Center, Greenbelt, Maryland, USA

-James Wanliss, Presbyterian College, Clinton, South Carolina, USA
+James Wanliss, Presbyterian College, Clinton, SC

 The committee is charged with selecting the recipient of the Africa Awards for Research Excellence in space science.
 Committee members will abide by AGU’s Conflict of Interest Policy, program policies, procedures and guidelines set by the Union.
 In partnership with the Honors and Recognition Committee and staff, the committee works to ensure that the program is superior in all respects, recognizes all constituents, and fosters a global network of individuals in the Earth and space sciences who epitomize excellence and cooperation in research, education and outreach.
 The members of the Africa Award Committee will promote excellence and transparency, allowing broad input and recognition beyond disciplinary awards, promoting diversity and commitment to equity so that the Africa Award is sufficiently representative of underrepresented groups.